asaadsaad/CS569-Final-Project/README.md

 ### Submission Requirements:
 Please make sure you prepare the following requirements before your presentation:
 * A paper with your backend/frontend architecture.
+The backend architecture includes all your REST entities and routes.
+The frontend architecture includes your modules, what each module has (components, directives, and services) and how they are all connected.

 **Deadline and presentation on Wednesday, December 15th, starting at 10:00 AM**